mozman/ezdxf/docs/source/tutorials/lwpolyline.rst

     doc.saveas("lwpolyline4.dxf")

-The first point carries the start- and end width of the first segment, the second point of the second segment and so on, the start- and end width value of the last point is used for the closing segment if polyline is closed else the values are ignored.
-Start- and end width only works if the DXF attribute :attr:`dxf.const_width` is unset, to be sure delete it:
+The first point carries the start- and end-width of the first segment, the second point of the second segment and so on, the start- and end-width value of the last point is used for the closing segment if polyline is closed else the values are ignored.
+Start- and end-width only works if the DXF attribute :attr:`dxf.const_width` is unset, to be sure delete it:

 .. code-block:: python